base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/testing.md

 For more information about writing tests in Foundry, you can follow the official guide for [Writing tests]

-In order to run the test in Foundry, we simply run:
+In order to run the test in Foundry, run:

 ```bash
 $ forge test